mattermost/docs/doc/installation/secrets.md

 ## Certificates

+By default Let's Encrypt certificates are used via [kube-lego](../kube-lego/README.md).

+Using [custom certificates](#custom-certificates) is optionally supported.

+### Custom certificates

+Using Let's encrypt certificates can be optionally disabled and custom certificates can be used instead.

 We advise that wildcard certificates are obtained to prevent the need to generate and maintain multiple sets of TLS certificates.

-For this guide, we will be describing the use of wildcard certificates.
+In this section, we will be describing the use of wildcard certificates.
 Ensure that the `.crt` file used is a properly structured full-chain certificate.
 Not using the full-chain certificate will result in a broken chain causing the certificate to not be trusted by many clients.